CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 Therefore:\
 **violation of mode = violation of vector.**

-AI captures the vector when, instead of the mode set by the user, it applies its own or the product’s mode of a “useful answer.”
+Silent Interception occurs when, instead of the mode set by the user, AI applies its own or the product’s mode of a “useful answer”.

 ## Improvement Without Permission

-One of the most frequent channels of vector capture is unsolicited improvement.
+One of the most frequent channels of Silent Interception is unsolicited improvement: the system adds value where the user set a boundary.

 AI often behaves as if its basic task is to add value.
 If the text can be made smoother, it smooths it.
 If an alternative can be suggested, it adds one.
 If something can be explained, it explains.
 If something can be structured, it structures.